Hexagram 1乾Heaven

 Most decision hexagrams point in a direction.
 Line 4 of Heaven refuses to.
 It says the moment of choice is a genuine fork, not a hidden recommendation, and that the cost of the wrong frame is much larger than the cost of either particular choice.
 The frame to avoid is the one where leaping is treated as automatically braver, or where staying is treated as automatically wiser.
 Both framings smuggle in a judgement the line itself declines to make.

-The practical test is to write down the conditions under which leaping is correct and the conditions under which staying is correct, in advance, and to check which set your actual situation matches.
-Founders who skip this step tend to leap because leaping is socially legible.
-Founders who run this step tend to stay six months longer when staying is the right call, and to leap with much less internal noise when the conditions support it.
+The practical test is to write down, in advance, the conditions under which leaping is correct and the conditions under which staying is correct, and then check which set your actual situation matches.
+People who skip this step tend to leap because leaping looks braver from the outside.
+People who run it tend to stay longer when staying is the right call, and to leap with much less internal noise when the conditions genuinely support it.

 飛龍在天,利見大人。